WhiteLicorice/Heatsnap/checkpoints/README.md

-# Status: Plateau at around ~15% degrees of error.
-Pixel-only model is cooked.
+# Status: Plateau at around ~10% degrees of error.
+Need to break through to at least 5% to be publishable.

 ---